droshux/cardfinity/docs/ATOMS.md

 ### Choose

 Written as a comma separated list of effects, surrounded by brackets (eg: `(attack, banish enemy field)`).
-The scale is the largest of the scales of each effect in the list.
+The scale is the largest of the scales of each effect in the list plus two.

 When this effect occurs you choose one (and only one) of the effects in the list to occur.